eighteight/tutor-ai-agent/README.md

 ## Usage

 ### Adding Course Content
-1. Navigate to "Upload Content" page
+1. Navigate to "Create Course" page
 2. Fill in the form with structured content:
    ```
    Course: JavaScript Basics